Abjad/abjad/trunk/abjad/docs/source/tutorials/lilypond_hello_world/index.rst

 If your computer doesn't know where LilyPond is installed then you'll have to tell your computer where LilyPond is.
 Doing this depends on your operating system.
-If you're running MacOS X then you need to make sure that the location of the LilyPond binary is present in your ``PATH`` environment variable.
+If you're running MacOS X or Linux then you need to make sure that the location of the LilyPond binary is present in your ``PATH`` environment variable.
-If you don't know how to add things to your path you should Google for the instructions that are right for your computer or ask a friend.
+If you don't know how to add things to your path you should Google or ask a friend.

 Writing the file